loyada/typedpy/docs/fields.rst

             table = TableName()

-From 0.51, you can also use type hints to let TypedPy know that this is a Field factory.
+From version 0.51, if you use Python 3.7+, you can also use type hints to let TypedPy know that this is a Field factory.
 In this case, \
  TypedPy will automatically inspect it, so you don't need to call the function explicitly in the class definition.
 For example:

  .. code-block:: python